December 18, 2017

-York University expresses deep concern for our student community, and is monitoring the events.
+York International expresses deep concern for our student community, and is monitoring the events.
 We would like to remind our students that a government agency would never contact international students by telephone to demand immediate payment.
 We urge our international students to pay extra attention to their personal and financial safety.
 Here are a few basic safety tips:

 - Do not meet strangers without company.